irfanullahjan/cm3050-mobile-development/pettycash/README.md

 ## Known issues

-- Dark mode does not work on some older iPhones such as iPhone 6s.
+- There is a bug where sometimes the app doesn't immediately switch to dark mode upon tapping the toggle in settings.
+This issue can be reproduced on older iPhones such as iPhone 6s.
+I couldn't reproduce this on iPhone 13.